NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 to identify an image's ground sample distance (pixel size on the ground).
 For LRO NAC, it is suggested to exclude all images where this value is above 1.3 meters.
+Or, at least, one should keep in mind that the overall registration accuracy will be in line with the coarsest images being used.

 Handling a very large number of images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^